2024-08-05

 President: Srinivas Bettadpur (USA)

-Vice President: TBD
+Vice President: Tao Jiang (China)

 Terms of Reference

-• Terrestrial (land, marine, airborne) gravimetry and relative/absolute gravity networks;
+• Terrestrial (land, marine, airborne) gravimetry and relative/absolute gravity net-works;

 • Geoid, Physical Height Systems and Vertical Datum Unification;